arkovia/acts/organisations-act.md

 ### Segment 2: Forming a Company
 #### Paragraph 1: Registration
-An `ABIAA.f1` must be fully filled out and turned into an ABIAA EGI location, representative, or online through the ABIAA website.
+A form 101 must be fully filled out and turned into an ABIAA EGI location, representative, or online through the ABIAA website.

-#### Paragraph 2: Requirements on the `ABIAA.f1` Form
+#### Paragraph 2: Requirements on the Form 101
-The `ABIAA.f1` must require:
+The form 101 must require:

 - bylaws and company laws, if any; and